jillesvangurp/kt-search/docs/src/test/kotlin/documentation/projectreadme/readme-outro.md

 Currently, that includes the **jvm** and **kotlin-js** compilers.
 However, it should be straightforward to compile this for e.g. IOS or linux as well using the **kotlin-native** compiler.
 I just lack a project to test this properly.
 And, I'm looking forward to supporting the Kotlin WASM compiler, which is currently being developed and available as an experimental part of Kotlin 1.7.x.

 You can use kt-search in Spring servers, Ktor servers, AWS lambda functions, node-js servers, web applications running in a browser, or native applications running on IOS and Android.
 I expect, people will mostly stick to using servers on the JVM, at least short term.
 But I have some uses in mind for building small dashboard UIs as web applications as well.
 Let me know what you do with this!

-Es-kotlin-client, aka. kt-search 1.0 lives on as the legacy-client module in this library and shares several of the other modules (e.g. `search-dsls`).
-So, you may use this as a migration path to the multi-platform client.
-But in terms of how you use the client, the transition from the legacy client to this should be pretty straight-forward.
-Currently, you have to build this yourself.
-For more tips on migrating to the new version see the manual's migration section.

 ## Contributing